city-of-saint-louis/gis-asset-manager-ui/README.md

 ### **asset-manager-container-functions.js**

-This file contains the functions that are only used in the asset chooser container.
+This file contains the functions that are only used in the asset manager container.
 Functions are exported from this file and imported into asset-manager-container.js

 ### **asset-manager-functions.js**

-This file contains most of the functions used by the asset chooser.
+This file contains most of the functions used by the asset manager.
 Functions are exported from this file and imported where they are needed.

 ### **asset-manager-initialize-map.js**